by Kim Childs, CPPC

 –“Coaching gives a broader, bigger picture than therapy.
 It allowed me to explore who I am, take that broader picture, shift my perceptions, and open up to further discovery.
 Therapy gets to some of the deepest emotions, and it’s important to acknowledge that coaching and therapy are related.”

 Having benefited from both therapy and coaching in my own life, I sometimes refer clients to therapists if that feels like a precursor, or complement, to our work.
 A wise colleague of mine writes this about the difference between the two: “A therapist looks into your past to help you understand the present.
 A coach works in the present to help you to create the future.
 Therapists delve deeply into emotions.
 A coach recognizes the importance of emotions but does not focus on them.”

-One of my mentors posits that coaches fill the wisdom gaps in this modern society of isolation and virtual connectivity, in which people may not have the same access to elders and role models in such places as religious communities, extended family living situations and other institutions.
+A mentor of mine posits that coaches fill the wisdom gaps in this modern society of isolation and virtual connectivity, in which people may not have the same access to elders and role models in such places as religious communities, extended family living situations and other institutions.

 Nonetheless, I do help my clients to brainstorm, strategize, and stretch their comfort zones, based on their stated goals.
 In this way, I can feel a bit like an athletic coach.
 One client made me laugh recently when she said, “You’re my personal trainer of mental exercises!”

-We all need support for the game of life, and someone to inspire and challenge us to be better.
-Coaches are often wonderful companions and guides on that journey.
+We all need support for the game of life, and coaches are often wonderful companions and guides on the journey.

 Kim Childs is a Certified Life and Career Coach specializing in Positive Psychology, creativity and spiritual development.
 Click here to learn more and schedule a free initial consultation in person or via phone or Skype.